Haitham-Mahmoud/QA_Automation_Selenium_Java/README.md

 ## Listeners:
 There are primarily two types of listeners in Selenium:

-WebDriver Event Listeners: These listeners specifically focus on events triggered by the WebDriver itself.
+- WebDriver Event Listeners: These listeners specifically focus on events triggered by the WebDriver itself.
 They provide methods to track various WebDriver actions, such as navigation, element interaction, and exceptions.

-TestNG Listeners:  If you're using TestNG as your test framework alongside Selenium, you can leverage TestNG listeners.
+- TestNG Listeners:  If you're using TestNG as your test framework alongside Selenium, you can leverage TestNG listeners.
 These listeners offer hooks into various stages of the test execution process, including test suite start/finish, test method start/finish, and test success/failure.

+Listeners with examples:
+- Capturing screenshots on test failure: Using WebDriver listeners, you can capture a screenshot whenever a test fails.
+This helps in visually identifying the state of the application at the time of failure.
+- Logging test events: Listeners can be used to create detailed logs throughout the test execution.
+This can include information like the test method being executed, any encountered exceptions, and custom messages.
+- Custom reporting: By implementing listeners, you can generate customized test reports that include additional data points or visual aids beyond the basic information provided by the testing framework.